-The Seminary payment policy states that payment for the entire semester or mini-term is expected at time of registration for each semester or mini-term.
+The Seminary payment policy states that payment for the entire semester is expected at time of registration.
 All payments will be accepted through FACTS, via E-Cashier, during each registration period.
 Payments may be made with check (ACH) or credit/debit card.
 FACTS will accept Visa, MasterCard, American Express, and Discover credit cards and bank debit cards.
 Cash, checks, Visa, MasterCard, American Express, and Discover will be accepted for full payments made in the business office.
 There is a 2.75% convenience fee charged for each payment when using a debit or credit card.
 If full payment cannot be made for a regular semester, students will have the opportunity to budget their payments by setting up through FACTS a five-month payment plan for the current registration.
 A modified FACTS plan is required for all DMin students (see DMin Handbook for details).